melchiorrecaruso/gulp/README.md

 ####-u, --until [*version number*]
-: ignore any part of the archive updated after version number.
+Ignore any part of the archive updated after version number.

 >**Example** :
 >